elliot-sawyer/totp-authenticator/README.md

 This is a time-based token authenticator for SilverStripe.
 It allows users with apps such as Google Authenticator or Authy to generate a code to be used for logging into a SilverStripe installation.
 Backup codes are also available to the user, in case their second factor is lost, stolen, or otherwise unavailable.

-This is based off Firesphere's MFABootstrap module, and has been tested with a vanilla installation of CWP 2.0 and SilverStripe 4.1.1
+This extends and builds from Firesphere's MFABootstrap module, and has been tested with a vanilla installation of CWP 2.0 and SilverStripe 4.1.1

 ## Installation
 `composer require silverstripe-elliot/totp-authenticator`